n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > Assamese-language text.
 >

-In addition, stand-alone clusters may occur, such as when an isolated codepoint is shown in example text.
+In addition, stand-alone sequences may occur, such as when an isolated codepoint is shown in example text.

-Clusters should be identified by examining the run and matching glyphs, based on their categorization, using regular expressions.
+Syllables should be identified by examining the run and matching glyphs, based on their categorization, using regular expressions.

-The following general-purpose Indic-shaping regular expressions can be used to match Bengali clusters.
+The following general-purpose Indic-shaping regular expressions can be used to match Bengali syllables.

 > Note: Bengali does not include the Anudatta (`U+0952`).
 It is
 > included in the following expressions in order to correctly match other Indic scripts.